orktes/max_arm64/README.md

 aspect_ratio_x_mult 1.18
 aspect_ratio_y_mult 0.84
 ```

+Note some settings can be changed in-game.
+See the Controls section above.

 ## Known Issues
 - On 1:1 aspect ratio the game screen looks a bit stretched.
 Working on a fix.